The Story of My Emergency Relocation — Destination Country Criteria (Part 5)

 Language

 Awesome if English is common for a large number of people there.
-I would also prefer the native language not to be so extremely difficult to learn like German, Dutch or Finnish.
+I would also prefer the native language not to be so extremely difficult to learn like German, Dutch or Finnish

-Additional Benefits
+Additional benefits

 Relocation takes a lot of time, money, paperwork, and stress.
 That's why I wanted to consider it as an investment and expected some additional benefit as a payoff.
 Visa-free or simplified travel or maybe citizenship opportunities for me or kids in the future.

-Overall Wellness
+Wellness

-I would like it to be a nice place with a mild climate, tasty food, beautiful nature and architecture, High life expectancy, safety, level of medicine, education, and friendly people.
+If I got a chance to pick a new place to live, why not simply choose a nice one?
+I would like it to be a place with a mild climate, beautiful nature and architecture, and tasty food.
+Life expectancy, safety, level of medicine, education, friendly people.
 Why not?

 I would like it to be an enabling environment that would make my lifestyle slightly healthier and maybe more interesting.